b09/javascript_notes/super_notes.md

 ### Advanced Devtools

-Before we get to know the DOM properly, we should take a little bit of time to familiarise ourselves with some of the more advanced features of the development tools that are built in to our web browser.
-Doing so will make life much, much easier for us!
+Before we get to know the DOM, we should take a bit of time to familiarise ourselves with some of the development tools that are in the web browser.

-Let's start by taking a look at the browser's `console`.
+Let's take a look at the browser's `console`.

 #### Task: Exploring the Console (5 minutes)